 Mentoring is not only a great way for students to discover their future career.
 It is also a rewarding experience for mentors.
 The discussions with a student can challenge you, make you question your views, and give you a new perspective to your own work.

-In the meetings with all mentors and mentees, it is possible for you to get to know people from different fields of work and find out what is going on at the university.
+In the meetings or online meetings with all mentors and mentees, it is possible for you to get to know people from different fields of work and find out what is going on at the university.
 If you are interested in mentoring an international student, you have the chance to get to know another culture and tell more about Finnish working life or special characteristics of an international career.

 You can sign up as a mentor if